aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/provisioning-task.md

 If you want to modify or add provisioners to Karpenter, do the following:

 1. Review the following Provisioner documents:

   * [Provisioner](../getting-started/#provisioner) in the Getting Started guide for a sample default Provisioner
-  * [Provisioner API](../provisioner-crd) for descriptions Provisioner API values
+  * [Provisioner API](../provisioner-crd) for descriptions of Provisioner API values
   * [Provisioning Configuration](../AWS/constraints) for cloud-specific settings

-1. Apply the new or modified Provisioner to the cluster.
+2. Apply the new or modified Provisioner to the cluster.

 The following examples illustrate different aspects of Provisioners.
-Refer to [Running pods](../tasks/running-pods) to see how the same features are used in Pod specs to determine where pods run.
+Refer to [Running pods](running-pods) to see how the same features are used in Pod specs to determine where pods run.

 ## Example: Requirements